shahcompbio/pypeliner/docs/tutorial.rst

 ------------------------

 At some point in your pipeline you may wish to transform your data using a small amount of python code.
-With pypeliner you can add a python function to your pipeline in a similar way to adding command lines.
+With pypeliner you can add a python function job to your pipeline in a similar way to adding command line jobs.

 For example, perhaps you have the following function that filters sam files (produced by ``bwa samse``) to remove unmapped reads::